Trewaters/soar/public/help/sequences/create-sequence.md

 ## Overview

-The **Create Sequence** page allows you to build complete yoga practice sessions by combining multiple series (flows) into an ordered sequence.
+The **Create Sequence** page allows you to build complete yoga practice sessions by combining multiple flow (flows) into an ordered sequence.
 Create structured sequences with intentional progression, add descriptions and images, and save custom practices for your yoga journey.

 **Page URL:** `/navigator/flows/createSequence`

 ## What is a Sequence?

-A **sequence** is an ordered collection of series (flows) that creates a complete yoga practice session.
-While a series focuses on a specific theme or body area, a sequence combines multiple series into a structured practice journey.
+A **sequence** is an ordered collection of flow (flows) that creates a complete yoga practice session.
+While a flow focuses on a specific theme or body area, a sequence combines multiple flow into a structured practice journey.

 **Examples of Sequences:**

 - **Morning Flow**: Energizing sequence combining sun salutations, standing poses, and inversions
 - **Evening Wind Down**: Calming sequence with gentle stretches, hip openers, and restorative poses
-- **Full Practice**: Comprehensive sequence including warm-up, standing, seated, and closing series
+- **Full Practice**: Comprehensive sequence including warm-up, standing, seated, and closing flow
-- **Quick Session**: 20-minute sequence combining 2-3 short series for busy days
+- **Quick Session**: 20-minute sequence combining 2-3 short flow for busy days
 - **Themed Practice**: Sequences built around specific goals like "Back Pain Relief" or "Hip Flexibility"

 ## Page Components